-The Company has loan payable and current portion of long-term debt of \$253 as of September 30, 2024 compared to \$213 as of December 31, 2023.
-The increase in loan payable and current portion of long-term debt is due to financing acquired in 2024 to purchase equipment.
+The Company has loan payable and current portion of long-term debt of \$788 as of December 31, 2024 compared to \$213 as of December 31, 2023.
+The increase in loan payable and current portion of long-term debt is due to financing acquired in 2024 for operational purposes.

-Long-term debt
+Long term debt

-The Company has non-current portion of total long-term debt of \$40,444 as of September 30, 2024 compared to \$36,259 as of December 31, 2023.
-The increase in long-term debt is due to increase in loans pay down the existing line of credit, to fund operations and an increase in accrued interest.
+The Company has non-current portion of total long-term debt of \$44,748 as of December 31, 2024 compared to \$36,259 as of December 31, 2023.
+The increase in long-term debt is due to increase in the loan facility which was used to fund operations and the development of Calcatreu Project.

-Summary of Segmented Results of Operations (\$'000's)
+Summary of Segmented Results of Operations